NioKing/nestPrismaShopApi/README.md

 ## Containerization

-The Shop API is containerized using Docker.
+The Shop API is containerized using Docker compose.
 Docker allows for easy deployment and scalability of the application by packaging it into lightweight, portable containers.

 ## Caching